IU-Capstone-Project-2025/total_control/Report_week_5.md

 This API is actively used by the Reinforcement Learning integration and will be further expanded to include reward shaping and safety checks.

+This approach to documentation is chosen because it represents the industry standard and provides an extremely convenient interface for automatically generating documentation based on properly written code with documentation.

 ### ML Model Refinement

 We developed and integrated a Deep Q-Network (DQN) agent into the real CartPole system using the `CartPole` Python API.
 The RL agent observes position and velocity of the cart and applies motor effort as an action.